oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-load-data.md

 ## Task 2: Load age groups from local file

-1. Launch Data Load from the Database Actions page by clicking on the **DATA LOAD** card.
+1. Launch Data Load from the Database Actions page by clicking on the **Data Load** card.

     >**Note:** You can load data from local files, other databases, or from cloud storage.
     You can also create an ongoing feed to load data to Autonomous Database.